 Photos from the set of ‘Casino Royale’ in Zander Hall in Spa I.

 There were film lights mounted over the set, therefore magnificent ceiling in the room was not visible in the film.
 There were tables in the middle of the room and bar counter between columns, all the rest such as paintings on a wall and lamp were unchanged.
 It still looks as in the film.
 James Bond walked along the room.
-At the beginning of the shot you could see the painting over the door on the right in photo above.
+At the beginning of the shot you could see the painting over the door on the right in photo below.

 Zander Hall in Spa I.